What’s the difference between employees and independent contractors?

 For further information on worker classification, visit the IRS website.
 Additional information is also available from the U.S. Department of Labor.

-How PeopleReady can offer workforce solutions for your business
+PeopleReady and PeopleReady Skilled Trades offer W-2 staffing solutions for your business

-With support from a staffing agency like PeopleReady, you can worry less about your recruiting efforts and focus more on serving your customers and growing your overall business.
-PeopleReady provides W-2 workers for your temporary staffing needs and performs a variety of duties for you.
-For example:
+With support from PeopleReady and PeopleReady Skilled Trades, you can worry less about your recruiting efforts and focus more on serving your customers and growing your overall business.